rodney-claude1/rodney-claude1/README.md

 #### HTML in 3 Minutes

 Very simply put, HTML is a set of text-tags that tell a web browser how to structure and identify the content of a web page.
-Developers _markup_ or _section off_ the structure and content of a webpage using HTML tags to _section off_ the parts of the page.
+Developers create the structure and content of a webpage using HTML tags to _section off_ the parts of the page.
 Take a look at any webpage, and you'll see things like a header with some type of navigation, maybe a sidebar with more navigation options, and then headings, paragraph text, images and buttons.
 All of these _page elements_ are marked as such using HTML tags.

 Before we start marking-up our webpage, here's a few things to note about HTML Tags: